TheTastyGravy/Networked-Physics-System/DOCUMENTATION.md

 # Shared
 The contents of the shared project are used by both the server and clients, and include objects and custom message IDs, among other things.
 While custom shared classes should be kept in a seperate project from the client and server, it will enevitably be nessesary to interface with the server or client class, such as creating an object on the server in responce to a player input.
-In these cases there are multiple options, with which one to use depending on the situation.
-- The simplest way is to include the server or client class directly.
-This can be suitable when logic is only used by the server or the client, but not both.
-- When the same logic needs to be used by the server and clients, a beter solution is to leave the function undefined in the shared project, and instead define it within the server and client projects in a seperate .cpp file.
-The result of this is that the same function can be called in both projects with different functionality.
+Its recomended to not define this functionality in the shared project, instead defining the function independantly for the Server and Client projects.
+This can be done by putting the function definition in a .cpp file within both projects.
+The result is both projects having the same function declaration in the shared header file, with different definitions.

 ## Custom messages
 The system adds some new messages on top of raknets.
 As such, when adding new messages, instead of starting from raknet's `ID_USER_PACKET_ENUM`, use `ID_USER_CUSTOM_ID` from